-On Windows and Solaris x86 platforms, using relational operators with the values infinity or NaN (Not a Number) causes an "illegal operand" error.
+On the Windows platform, using relational operators with the values infinity or NaN (Not a Number) causes an "illegal operand" error.
 The FINITE function's INFINITY and NAN keywords can be used to perform comparisons involving infinity and NaN values.
-For more information, see "FINITE" in the IDL Reference Guide manual and "Special Floating-Point Values" on page 166.
+For more information, see "FINITE" in the IDL Reference Guide manual and "Special Floating-Point Values" on page 168.